Editing Capabilities in Moodle

 Edit Section Settings

-The Edit menu for sections/topics/weeks appears as three vertical dots icon in the top-left corner and may have the following options:
+The Edit menu for sections (weeks or topics) appears as three vertical dots in the top-right corner of the section.

-• Highlight (Topics only) – You can set a section as highlighted, Topics have the option to be Highlighted but do not have to be.
-Weekly courses will automatically highlight the current week as determined by the start date of the course.
+• Highlight (Topics only) – Weekly courses will automatically highlight the current week as determined by the start date of the course.
+With the Topics format you can manually select a section to highlight.

-• Delete topic/week – Use with caution!
-This will delete this section and all activities and resources within it!
+• Delete week/topic – CAUTION!
+This will delete the section as well as all the activities and resources inside of it.

 Quick Rename

-To quickly rename a section of your course you can click the pencil icon at the end of the section’s name.
+You can rename a section by editing the week/topic, but you can also rename a section by clicking the pencil icon at the end of the section’s name.

 Activities and Resources (Individual Items and pages)